Lindsay Ranch Guesthouses

 "The Life and Times of Thomas Gamel" was written by Clay's great uncle about things that happened here.

-"Letters of a German Pioneer" by Franz Kettner and "Die Kettner Briefe"; The Kettner Letters: A Firsthand Account of a German Immigrant in the Texas Hill Country (1850-1875) by Ilse Wurster, tells of everyday life in Mason County.
+"Die Kettner Briefe"; The Kettner Letters: A Firsthand Account of a German Immigrant in the Texas Hill Country (1850-1875) by Ilse Wurster, and Charles Kettner tells of everyday life on the Texas Frontier and in Mason County.

 The Lindsay Ranch was founded in 1858 and is still owned by the Lindsay Family.